chevereto/v4-docs/application/reference/errors.md

 # 😖 Errors

-Chevereto errors can be caused by several causes, including software errors and server incompatibilities.
+Chevereto application errors can happen by several causes, including server issues.
 In a multi-layered system like Chevereto is crucial to understand when an error is caused by Chevereto and not *something else*.

 ## Error example